-- Pour onion, bell pepper, celery, garlic, and rosemary into blender .
-Add dried basil, paprika, cane sugar, and Tabasco to blender.
-Pulse until incorporated.
+- Pour onion, bell pepper, celery, garlic, and parsley into food processor.
+Pulse til incorporated.
+Add paprika, brown sugar, and Tabasco to processor.
+Pulse again until well-combined.

 - Pour chicken broth in large bowl with fitted lid.
 Add seasoning mixture from blender, and stir until combined.